Wash Trading

 How Wash Trading Works

 The mechanism of wash trading is relatively straightforward but can be executed in complex ways to evade detection.
 In its simplest form, a trader places a sell order and a buy order for the same asset at the same price and size, ensuring they match with each other.
 The transaction is recorded on the public ledger or tape, increasing the reported volume, but the trader's net position remains unchanged (minus transaction fees).
 In more sophisticated scenarios, wash trading can involve multiple accounts or entities to create a web of activity.
 Trader A might sell to Trader B, who sells to Trader C, who sells back to Trader A. If these traders are colluding or if the accounts are controlled by the same entity, the effect is the same: volume is generated without a genuine change in beneficial ownership.
-In the context of crypto exchanges, bots are often programmed to execute thousands of these trades per day to boost the exchange's ranking on aggregator sites.
+This is often called "circular trading."
 The intent is the crucial differentiator.
 Legitimate market making involves buying and selling continuously, but the intent is to provide liquidity and profit from the bid-ask spread, not to mislead.
 Market makers are taking risk against other market participants.
 In wash trading, the intent is deception, and the risk is contained within the collusion circle.
-The trades are phantom trades designed to deceive algorithms and human traders alike.
+The trades are phantom trades designed to deceive the market's price discovery mechanism.

 Wash Trading vs. Market Making